-In a few days I’ll be giving a couple of talks on antispeciesism in Switzerland and Portugal, these are the dates of the events: Sigue leyendo “Talks on antispeciesism in Switzerland and Portugal”
+In a few days I’ll be giving a couple of talks on antispeciesism in Switzerland and Portugal, these are the dates of the events: Continuar leyendo “Talks on antispeciesism in Switzerland and Portugal”

 On February I’ll be giving some talks in Italy on antispeciesism and egalitarianism.
 Here’s the info of the events:

 - 7 February, 15:00, Sede Universitaria di Sant’Agostino, Sagrestia, Università degli Studi di Bergamo: “La teoria egualitarista e gli animali” (“Egalitarian theory and animals”).
 Click here for more information on this event.

 - 8 February , 19:30, Circolo No Cage, via Borgovalsugana 198, Prato: “La teoria egualitarista e gli animali”.
 More information here.